SAAssist/saassist-server/README.rst

 The SAAssist Client (saassist-client) is written in Korn Shell (ksh).

-This is a simple ksh script that accesses the SAAssist Server (saassist-server) using HTTP or NFS protocol and collects informations about a specific APAR (CVE/IV), check if it is applicable for the server, provide detailed informations and install the fix if required by you.
+This is a simple ksh script that accesses the SAAssist Server (saassist-server) using HTTP or NFS protocol and collects information about a specific APAR (CVE/IV), checks if it is applicable for the server, provides detailed information and installs the fix if required by you.

 Using NFS procotol, there is no requirements.
 Curl is required if you want to use saassist-client through HTTP procotol.